 Everyone needs a hobby.
 For me, cross stitching is a rewarding needlecraft.
 It’s a relaxing and calming needlework activity and helps me feel productive even when watching television in the evening.

-What do I cross stitch?
-Toddler bibs are one of my go-to cross stitch projects along with hand towels and bookmarks.
-Keeping a supply of completed bibs, hand towels and bookmarks make quick, thoughtful gifts for newborn babies, baby showers, hostess gifts, birthday and thank you gifts.
+What do I cross-stitch?
+Toddler bibs, hand towels, and bookmarks are among my go-to projects.
+Keeping a supply of completed bibs, hand towels, and bookmarks makes quick, thoughtful gifts for newborn babies, baby showers, hostess gifts, birthday gifts, and thank-you gifts.

-A self-made baby bib makes a caring practical baby shower gift for the mom-to-be or for the mom of a newborn.
+A self-made baby bib makes a caring, practical baby shower gift for the mom-to-be or the mom of a newborn.
 Make some for your baby too!

-For a baby shower, the gender of the baby is not always revealed, which means gifting something more neutral.
-This is perfectly possible with cross stitch baby bibs since there are so many great neutral patterns out there.
+For a baby shower, the baby's gender is not always revealed, which means gifting something more neutral.
+This is perfectly possible with cross-stitch baby bibs since there are so many great neutral patterns out there.

-Many, many years ago these bibs were made with a velcro shoulder closure.
-Then for a number of years, I couldn't find the bibs anywhere - not at Joann's, not at Michael's, not at Hobby Lobby, not online, nowhere.
+Many, many years ago, these bibs were made with a Velcro shoulder closure.
+Then, for a number of years, I couldn't find them anywhere—not at Joann's, Michael's, Hobby Lobby, online, nowhere.
 Finally, they reappeared on the market as pullover bibs.

 Disclaimer: This post may contain affiliate links.
 We make a small commission on sales through the affiliate links, at no extra cost to you.
 Thank you in advance for your purchase and your support!
 Please see our full Affiliate